rabih-at-scriptrdotio/sxsw/ScriptrioNotifications/README.md

 ##SendNotifications

 This is a simple demo that combines a kinoma device, scriptr.io and a weather API.
-* On the Kinoma device, the end user is invited to selected one way to obtain weather information (tweet or email).
-The device issues a request towards scriptr.io passing the selected channel and the value of a hardcoded "location" parameter (new york by default, in the "requestText" property)
+* On the Kinoma device, the end user is invited to select a notification channel to obtain weather information (tweet or email).
+The device issues requests towards scriptr.io passing the selected channel and the value of a hardcoded "location" parameter ("new york" by default, in the "requestText" property)
 * On the scriptr.io side, the provided script invokes the weather API asking for weather forecasts for the given location and sends the obtained information using the received channel.
+This script also keeps track of last requested location.

 ###Components